There are a bunch of excellent power racks on the market right now.

 - Optional Rack storage panels

-This is definitely the best power rack with a pulley system due to all the customization options you can choose from and the ridiculous quality that Rogue brings to the table.
+Out of all the power racks with a pulley system, this is one of the best due to all the customization options you can choose from and the ridiculous quality that Rogue brings to the table.

 You can pick between a dual swivel slinger, dual CT-1 cable towers, or a combination of a CT-1 & LP-2 Lat Pulldown/Low Row Attachment.